Totally geodesic submanifolds in exceptional symmetric spaces: Preliminaries

 \subsection{Complexification of subalgebras}

-Let $\g{g}$ be a real Lie algebra; recall that its \emph{complexification} is defined by $\g{g}_\C :=\g{g} \otimes_\R \C$.
+Let $\g{g}$ be a real Lie algebra.
+Recall that its \emph{complexification} is defined by $\g{g}_\C :=\g{g} \otimes_\R \C$.
 Conversely, the \emph{realification}~$\g{h}_\R$ of a complex Lie algebra~$\g{h}$ is defined as the real Lie algebra obtained from~$\g{h}$ by restricting the scalars to the reals.
-Furthermore, if $\g{g}$ is a complex Lie algebra, then a subalgebra~$\g{g}_0$ of~$\g{g}_\R$ is called a \emph{real form} of~$\g{g}$ if $\g{g} = \g{g}_0 + i\g{g}_0$ and $\g{g}_0 \cap i\g{g}_0=0$.
+Furthermore, if $\g{g}$ is a complex Lie algebra, then a subalgebra~$\g{g}_0$ of~$\g{g}_\R$ is called a \emph{real form} of~$\g{g}$ if $\g{g} = \g{g}_0 + i\g{g}_0$ and $\g{g}_0 \cap i\g{g}_0=0$, where $i$ is the imaginary unit.
 We say that a Lie algebra is of \emph{non-compact type} if it is semisimple and all of its simple ideals are non-compact Lie algebras.
-We say that a subalgebra is of a Lie algebra~$\g{g}$ is \emph{maximal of non-compact type} if it is maximal among all subalgebras of non-compact type of~$\g{g}$.
+We say that a subalgebra of a Lie algebra~$\g{g}$ is \emph{maximal of non-compact type} if it is maximal among all proper subalgebras of non-compact type of~$\g{g}$.

 A real Lie algebra $\g{g}$ is called \emph{absolutely simple} if it is simple and its complexification $\g{g}_\C$ is a simple complex Lie algebra.
 In case $\g{g}$ is an absolutely simple real Lie algebra, $\g{g}$ is a real form of the simple complex Lie algebra~$\g{g}_\C$.
 In case $\g{g}$ is a simple, but not absolutely simple, real Lie algebra, $\g{g}$ is the realification of a simple complex Lie algebra. \begin{remark} In later sections of this article, we do sometimes not distinguish in our notation between a complex Lie algebra and its realification when it is clear from the context which Lie algebra structure we consider. \end{remark}